tevaughan/config/README.md

 # config

+I am deprecating this repository as I move to the corresponding repository in my gitlab account.

 Configuration for vim, bash, and other programs.

 This repository contains configuration files in a structure that is relative to